yetibot/yetibot.github.io/resources/templates/md/pages/dev-guide.md

 Imagine the default naive method Yetibot would execute if this were not the
 case:

-1. Load all history into a data structure
+1. Load all history for all time into memory
 1. Pass the data structure to `random` which calls `rand-nth` on the collection.
-   According to the [public Yetibot dashboard](https://public.yetibot.com/) at the time of writing we have 12,723 entries in the history table.
+   According to the [public Yetibot dashboard](https://public.yetibot.com/) at the time of writing we have 64,598 entries in the history table.
 This isn't that much but you can imagine how slow it'd be as the table continues to grow.